josephj1o4e1/YahooFantasyBasketball-project/README.md

 Win more categories accumlated in a whole week against an opponent drafter (at least 5 for a little insurance).

-This Project preproceses raw data scraped from https://www.basketball-reference.com/

 Main steps in this project:

 1. Data Scraping and Preprocessing:
+- Preproceses raw data scraped from https://www.basketball-reference.com/
 - Thanks to https://jaebradley.github.io/basketball_reference_web_scraper/
 - Includes EDA, filtering and joining tables using pandas.
 2. Create a Team Roster Auto-Builder, based on: